 Lone Star College System (LSCS) must be prepared to cope with possible campus closures in the event of a potential communicable disease outbreak or other emergency.
-The following are suggestions for alternatives to lectures, homework and exams, class discussions, office hours, and grading to prepare faculty for the possibility of disruptions in courses.
-Links to HELP and PDF documents are provided for additional assistance.
+Following are some suggestions for alternatives to lectures, homework, exams, class discussions, office hours, and grading that can prepare faculty for the possibility of course disruptions.
 In the event of an emergency, please go directly to the STEPS FOR MAINTAINING INSTRUCTIONAL CONTINUITY.

 - Address instructional and assessment-related matters.

 For example, instructors should plan how to:

 - Communicate or conference with students;